riscv-non-isa/riscv-asm-manual/riscv-asm.md

 tail offset                  | auipc x6, offset[31:12]; jalr x0, x6, offset[11:0]            | Tail call far-away subroutine
 fence                        | fence iorw, iorw                                              | Fence on all memory and I/O pause                        | fence w, 0                                                    | PAUSE hint

-* [1] We don't specify the code sequence when the B-extension is present, since B-extension still not ratified or frozen.
-We will specify the expansion sequence once it's frozen.

 ## Pseudoinstructions for accessing control and status registers